 In love with K-dramas, K-Pop and Korean food

-Aoi mentioned a couple of years ago that he does love his fair share of Korean food and loves spicy food – which Korean food is know for being.
+Aoi mentioned a couple of years ago that he does love his fair share of Korean food and loves spicy food – something which Korean food is best known for.

 And that’s a wrap of Shouta Aoi’s Seiyuu Digest.